dmknght/r2elk/README.md

 to extract metadata from ELF and PE files and The [official](https://github.com/Yara-Rules/rules/tree/master) YARA rule repo as a submodule for matching.

+This forked project changes radare2's python binding to rizin

 Data that is attempted to be extracted/identified is as follows:
 * File name
 * File format